Reed Cricket Club – A Brief History

 Joe Shepherd’s 34 was recorded in the Crow’s “Best of Week” list, but there was no mention of Clayton’s 6 wickets.

-The North Herts League satisfied the thirst for league cricket for about five years and also enabled Reed to win some trophies – first league champions and regularly winners of the brighter cricket award.
+The North Herts League satisfied the thirst for league cricket for about five years and also enabled Reed to win some trophies – first as League champions and regularly winners of the “Brighter cricket award”.
 But by the late 1980’s the club had grown stronger and was looking for more challenging opposition.
 In 1988 it joined the Hertfordshire League, then known as the Laing Homes League and has been a permanent member ever since.
-This means that nowadays matches are played accross the whole of the county and beyond with clubs from Bedfordshire also being allowed to enter.
+This means that nowadays matches are played across the whole of the county and beyond with clubs from Bedfordshire and north London also being allowed to enter.

-The year 2006 was not just the club’s golden anniversary, it also marked 30 years of colts cricket.
-In 1976 junior cricket in Hertfordshire (and Cambridgeshire) was not organised as it is today, and Steve Dunn started the colts by arranging a few games each season for a mixed age group team of about a dozen local lads, including the three Sharp brothers and Peter Tidey.
+The year 2006 was not just the club’s golden anniversary; it also marked 30 years of Colts cricket.
+In 1976 junior cricket in Hertfordshire (and Cambridgeshire) was not organised as it is today, and Steve Dunn started the Colts by arranging a few games each season for a mixed age group team of about a dozen local lads, including the three Sharp brothers and Peter Tidey.
 Nowadays virtually the only way children can play cricket is by belonging to a club.
 It therefore falls to the clubs to sustain and promote interest in playing cricket among teenagers.
-Our colts section was given official status in the 1980’s when Steve Dunn and Andrew Emms (current club Chairman) gained formal coaching qualifications.
-The Saturday morning sessions on the green were an immediate hit with youngsters from all the local villages and towns and numbers grew steadily, peaking at 120 junior playing members in 1999.
-Since then Buntingford, Royston and Cokenach have followed Reed’s example and formed junior sections, reducing our numbers to about 60 each season.
+Our Colts section was given official status in the 1980’s when Steve Dunn and Andrew Emms (current Club President) gained formal coaching qualifications.
+The Saturday morning sessions on the Green were an immediate hit with youngsters from all the local villages and towns and numbers grew steadily, peaking at 120 junior playing members in 1999.
+Since then Buntingford, Royston and Cokenach have followed Reed’s example and formed junior sections, reducing our numbers to about 30 each season.

-Our colts section is the life blood of the club.
-It also reinforces the family values that the club has always held so dear, and many of the colts have been the offspring of playing members.
+Our Colts section is the lifeblood of the club.
+It also reinforces the family values that the club has always held so dear, and many of the Colts have been the offspring of playing members.
 These youngsters will have been involved with the club virtually from the day they were born and when they were old enough they introduced their friends to cricket.
-Of course, with their children showing interest, the parents were keen to help with the running of the colts section, by coaching, umpiring, scoring, chauffeuring and supporting.
+Of course, with their children showing interest, the parents were keen to help with the running of the Colts section, by coaching, umpiring, scoring, chauffeuring and supporting.
+An ECB-led imitative known as “All Stars” introduced in 2017 is aimed at attracting 5 to 8 year-olds and up to 30 youngsters can be seen on Sunday mornings learning their skills.
+Some are even third generation Reed players.

-In this connection mention has to be made of Cilla Robertson, who for 18 years managed the colts section.
-Through her exemplary organisation, enthusiasm and persuasiveness, Reed colts has become renowned throughout Hertfordshire and Cambridgeshire.
-The role of Colts Liaison Officer is now undertaken by Peter Wholley, while Cilla continues to be active in the club by serving on the committee as our our Welfare Officer.
+In this connection mention has to be made of Cilla Robertson, who has supervised the Colts section for more than 20 years.
+Through her exemplary organisation, enthusiasm and persuasiveness, Reed Colts has become renowned throughout Hertfordshire and Cambridgeshire.
+Cilla continues to be active in the Club by also serving on the Club Committee as our Welfare Officer.
+More than twenty Club players have qualified as ECB Coaches since those early days.

-The club also rewards the colts with their achievements.
+The Club also rewards the Colts with their achievements.
 Each year, shortly before the start of the season, an awards evening is held in the pavilion.
-This is always well attended and helps to rekindle interest in cricket after eight months of non stop football.
+This is always well attended and helps to rekindle interest in cricket after eight months of almost non-stop football!

 - Ground and Pavilion

-So the use of the green for games and recreational purposes was well established before the war, but this had to be interrupted during the war period when all available land was put over to agriculture.
-When the Parish Council was asked in 1956 for the green to be reclaimed for its proper purpose and specifically for cricket, the request clearly had the support of the bylaws made 20 years previously.
+So the use of the Green for games and recreational purposes was well established before the Second World War, but this had to be interrupted during the war period when all available land was put over to agriculture (the “Dig for Victory” campaign).
+When the Parish Council was asked in 1956 for the Green to be reclaimed for its proper purpose and specifically for cricket, the request clearly had the support of the bylaws made 20 years previously.

-Transforming the green from farmed land to a cricket ground was a huge project and although some farm equipment was able to be used, eg a seed driller, for the first few seasons the pitch itself was cut by a hand push mower and the outfield cut down by sickles.
+Transforming the Green from farmed land to a cricket ground was a huge project and although some farm equipment was able to be used, for example, a seed driller, for the first few seasons the pitch itself was cut by a hand push mower and the outfield cut down by sickles.
 Fred Rand’s roller was used at the beginning of the seasons, and by the late 1950’s gang mowers were used.
 In the early 1960’s a Dennis sit-on mower was acquired.
-Cutting the outfield using the Dennis was at least a three hour job and for many years until his death it was invariably Stand Ford who did this job.
-He happily performed this task at least fortnightly during the summer and the green soon became an excellent outfield.
+Cutting the outfield using the Dennis was at least a three-hour job and for many years until his death it was invariably Stan Ford who did this job.
+He happily performed this task at least fortnightly during the summer and the Green soon became an excellent outfield.

 The cricket square itself improved season by season, initially through regular cutting and rolling and then by some more specialist attention from Fraser Field who joined the club in 1963.
 Fraser was a landscape contractor and spent many hours working on the ground, particularly the square which he extended to six strips.
 Usefully, he also employed Clive Collins, who has continued to provide expert input to the maintenance of the ground to the present day.
 Interestingly Fraser was the first Reed player to score a hundred, which was against Therfield.
 Clearly he recognised the value of preparing good pitches – at least for batsmen!